-You can grow tomatoes and celery together, they have similar soil and nutrient requirements and are not affected by the same diseases.
+Tomatoes and celery grow well together.
+They have similar soil and nutrient requirements, are not affected by the same diseases and complement each other in their growth habits.
 However, you should make sure that the soil is well supplied with nutrients, as both plants are heavy feeders.
-Tomatoes can also help prevent aphids and flies from settling on neighboring plants.

 Plant cabbage next to celery

 Celery is particularly suitable for cabbage plants as a neighbor, as its intense smell keeps the cabbage white butterfly away from your cabbage plants.
-It can also help to protect your cabbage plants from fleas, cabbage owls and cabbage flies.
-At the same time, a mixed culture with cabbage plants also protects celery itself better from celery rust and the celery fly, which likes to lay its eggs on celery plants.
-Alternatively, you can stretch crop protection netting over your celery plants.
+It can also help your cabbage plants to be spared from earth fleas, coal owls and cabbage flies.
+At the same time, a mixed culture with cabbage protects celery itself better against celery rust and the celery fly.

 Bad neighbors for celery are potatoes, corn and lettuce.
 As potatoes also form their tubers underground, they interfere with the roots and tubers of celery and restrict each other's growth.
-Potatoes can also be attacked by aphids and voles and lettuce is often attacked by aphids and downy mildew.
-These diseases and pests can also affect celery.
-Artichokes, chilies, lovage, turnips, peppers, parsley, Jerusalem artichokes and root parsley are also not good neighbors for celery plants.
+Artichokes, chilies, lovage, turnips, peppers, parsley, Jerusalem artichokes and root parsley are also not good neighbors for celery.